 Areas for Improvement

-While their site shows multiple contact points to reach Cryptostorm, the only active support for this product is available via the forums at Cryptostorm.org.
+While their site shows multiple contact points to reach Cryptostorm, the only active support for this product is available via forums.
 The posts are written at a very high technical level and, between that and the constant use of acronyms and slang, they are likely to drive most everyday users away without workable answers.
 It is not user-friendly where navigating and finding answers to questions is concerned.
 They may respond to email inquiries or social media posts but that may take quite some time.

 Cryptostorm is a product by techies for techies, the more activist the better.
 It seems almost as concerned with cryptocurrency as it is with providing a VPN, but that’s not at all a bad thing.
 The decentralized company design is interesting where privacy is concerned.
 If you want to be on the bleeding edge of privacy protection, this is a good provider to look at.
 If words like “hash,” “tokens,” and other terms are still confusing to you, you might want to go with a more traditional provider that accepts Bitcoin and that doesn’t log.